Experimental Comparison of Bohm-like Theories with Different Ontologies

-Our main results show that a variation of Bohm's theory ($p$-Bohm) can be used to construct a very different ontological picture, one in which the dynamics are based on the momentum variable.
-In this theory the fundamental trajectories are paths through momentum space, and the equations of motion take a form which is closer to that of Newton’s laws, with a first time derivative for momentum.
-If the underlying ontological pictures of both theories were the same, one might say that the symmetry between position and momentum had been restored, removing a non-trivial assumption from Bohm's theory.
+Our main results show that a variation of Bohm's theory ($p$-Bohm), one in which the primary ontological variable is momentum, leads to very different phase-space dynamics.
+In this theory the fundamental trajectories are paths through momentum-space, and the equations of motion take a form which is closer to that of Newton’s laws, with a first time-derivative for momentum.
+If the underlying phase-space dynamics of both theories were the same, one might say that the symmetry between position and momentum had been restored, removing a non-trivial assumption from Bohm's theory.
 The pictures are, however, very different (see Figures \ref{fig:Selected-planes}, \ref{fig:Traj_overlaid} and \ref{fig:PTraj_overlaid}) and so, the asymmetry in a Bohm-like theory is confirmed but ambiguous.
-One is left to wonder which of the two theories, or indeed of the infinite intermediate theories with other ontology, is correct, and possibly more importantly what is the preferred variable.
+One is left to wonder which of the two theories, or indeed of the infinite intermediate theories with other ontology, is correct, and possibly more importantly what is the primary ontological variable.

 A striking example of this conundrum arises when we consider a harmonic oscillator, where the Hamiltonian operator $\hat H$ can be written in terms of the usual raising and lowering operators $\hat a^{\dagger}$ and $\hat a$,